Jordan Cove LNG Project

 In February 2014, Jordan Cove LNG received approval from the National Energy Board (NEB) to export natural gas to the United States from Canada.
 The NEB permit allows for an export volume of 1.55 billion cubic feet per day (Bcf/d) for 25 years, translating into 99 million tonnes per year (MMt/y) of LNG export capacity from the Jordan Cove terminal.
 In March 2014, matching the terms of the NEB permit, Jordan Cove LNG received authorization from the DOE to import natural gas from Canada to serve its proposed terminal.

 Jordan Cove LNG has completed its pre-filing process with FERC and filed a complete FERC application May 2013.
 From the date of filing, it takes approximately 12 to 18 months to receive a FERC Certificate which allows for the construction and operation of the LNG terminal and pipeline to begin.

 Additional permits are required and will be in place prior to FERC authorizing construction to begin.
 These permits include the power plant authorization from the Oregon Department of Energy and other approvals from the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Coast Guard, U.S. Fish and Wildlife Service, National Marine Fisheries Service and other local and state agencies.

 Veresen’s Project Partners

-Veresen has assembled a qualified team of experts to execute the Jordan Cove Energy Project.
+Veresen has assembled a qualified team of experts to execute the Jordan Cove LNG Project.